 3. You can create position sizing rules based on volatility levels

 My primary trading strategies are Iron Condors, Bull Put Spreads and Bear Call Spreads which are all net short volatility trades.
-In order to hedge some of my vega risk, I like to use some long volatility trades such as Covered Calls and Diagonal Spreads.
+In order to hedge some of my Vega risk, I like to use some long volatility trades such as Calendar Spreads and Diagonal Spreads.

 You can also use volatility as a trading entry signal.
 On my Iron Condor trading plan, I have 5 entry guidelines.
 One of these is to enter the positions on a down day (when volatility has spiked) as this will allow me to either a) bring in more premium or b) move my strikes further away from the market.